umbraco/UmbracoDocs/Umbraco-Uno/Creating-Content/Customize-Your-Theme/index.md

     ![watermelon theme color](images/Color-settings.png)

-2. Do this for all the fields and press ***Save***
-3. This will result in the color Scheme for the dark theme to be set up like intended.
-4. Select ***Text*** in the menu bar at the top of the theme editor.
+2. Select ***Text*** in the menu bar at the top of the theme editor.
-5. Choose Roboto as both Heading and Body Font
+3. Choose Roboto as both Heading and Body Font

 ### Setting up Header and Footer